AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/optimizing-your-sql-queries.md

 When writing queries, consider using the 'least expensive' operators possible.
 Every query has a computational cost, which is determined by the functions, operators, and filters that make up the query.
 Some operators require less computational effort, which makes them less expensive than other operators.

-Comparison operators (&gt;, &lt;, =, and so on) are the least expensive, followed by [LIKE.
+Comparison operators (>, <, =, and so on) are the least expensive, followed by [LIKE.
 SIMILAR TO and POSIX operators](https://www.postgresql.org/docs/9.5/functions-matching.html) which are the most expensive operators.

 ## Using EXISTS Versus IN